 Mount Sodom: A Giant Heap of Salt

-Mount Sodom, a beautiful and somewhat strange natural structure, rises 230 meters above the level of the Dead Sea and holds roughly a billion tons of pure salt.
+Mount Sodom, a hill along the southwestern part of the Dead Sea in Israel, is a beautiful and somewhat strange natural structure, rises 230 meters above the level of the Dead Sea and holds roughly a billion tons of pure salt.
 Mount Sodom looks like a giant block of salt (and, it kind of is).
 It sat at the bottom of the Dead Sea and was lifted out over time by little earthquakes.
 The mountain has been sculpted over thousands of years by wind and by water, and continues to be shaped today.